Frequently Asked Questions (FAQ)

 Options:

-1. Find another insurance company who has plans that meet the minimum requirements and is willing to complete the required form, certifying that the policy meets all of the minimum health insurance coverage requirements.
+- Find another insurance company who has a plan that meet the minimum requirements and is willing to complete the required form, certifying that their plan meets all of the minimum health insurance coverage requirements.

 What happens if my insurance company will not complete and sign the required form?

 The University of Hawaiʻi Mānoa requires all students to submit a completed & signed F-1 Student Acknowledgement & Insurance Provider Certification Form.
-We do not review insurance policies and so your insurance company is required to confirm that your policy is in compliance with the school's requirements by initialing each requirement and signing the form.
+We do not review insurance plans, so your insurance company is required to confirm that your plan is in compliance with the school's requirements by initialing each requirement and signing the form.

 Each country, insurance company and benefit plan is different.
 Because of this we were having a very difficult time verifying if each student's insurance plan met the university minimum requirements.
 With the approval of the UH Office of the General Counsel, the Student Acknowledgement & Insurance Provider Certification Form was implemented.
 With this form, the responsibility for certifying that the student's health insurance coverage meets minimum coverage requirements falls on the shoulders of the health insurance providers - not the students, not the parents, not the school.